 Store sampling is a time-honored marketing technique in which potential customers are given small samples of a product to try before they buy.
 This can be an effective way to generate interest and create a favorable impression of the product.
 However, it is important to consider the costs and benefits of in-store sampling before deciding to use it as a marketing tool.

-If you sell products that can be experienced by shoppers before they buy it, the in-store demo is the most effective method to promote them and to generate a favorable word-of-mouth marketing impact.
+If you sell products that can be experienced by shoppers before they buy them, the in-store demo is the most effective method to promote them and generate a favorable word-of-mouth marketing impact.
 In-store sampling has been known to increase sales by as much as 2,000 percent.

 However, the short term sales spike is not the only benefit of store samplings.
 They introduce new consumers to your brand and often convert them into loyal, long-term customers.

 “In-store demos now offer an opportunity to connect directly with the customer,” says Kirsten Osolind, CEO of re:invention, a Coronado, Calif.-based marketing and public relations firm.
 “The more connections, the higher the sales.”

 According to a study by Columbia, Md.-based market research firm Arbitron, more than a third of customers who tried samples said they bought the product during the same shopping trip.
 Better yet, among the more than 1,800 respondents surveyed, 58 percent said they would buy the product again after trying it.
 Further, a store demo not only significantly increased an item’s sales (by 475 percent), but it also boosted sales for all products in the line by as much as 177 percent on the day of the demonstration.